WINK CBD and Surviving Trauma

 Behind many women is a story of heartbreak or trauma, and we as women fight through it in the pursuit of greatness.
 A story relating to Maya’s quote that hits near and dear to my heart was my marriage of 26 years ending abruptly.
 I have 4 amazing children that I love so deeply, and I was married to my best friend; life was good.
 One afternoon my second oldest son sat me down and said he had something to tell me.
 He started off apologizing for not telling me earlier and that he didn’t want to be the one to break up our family because I was so happy.
 My heart sank.
 My life flashed before my eyes.
 I thought I was going to faint or get sick.
 What could this child of mine be holding onto?

-He told me that my husband, his father, had been cheating on me with men and that he that he had known for 5 years.
+He told me that my husband, his father, had been cheating on me and that he that he had known for 5 years.
 I just stared blankly at him.
 My marriage was over, and my life was over.
-My husband had been living a double life and admitted he was gay.
-He put the mother of his children at risk.
-He let his son live with the knowledge of his double life for several years.
-I filed for divorce immediately.
+My husband had been living a double life.

 Slowly I started to heal and went through several emotions.
 It was a slow and painful process.
 I channeled my tremendous self-worth and decided that he doesn’t get to have my energy anymore.
 Believe me, my WINK products helped me tremendously every step of the way.